 You’ll have access to specialised digital cameras, sound recording equipment, lighting kit, Steadicam rigs, and professional editing software packages such as Avid Media Composer, Adobe Premier Pro, and Da Vinci Resolve.

 In the first year – the foundation year – you'll study five modules.
 After completion of this foundation, you'll then move onto the Film Production honours degree course.

 Through lectures, workshops, and project work, you'll learn practical skills and develop your knowledge in a variety of filmmaking roles to set you up for a career in the film and TV industry.

 Our teaching methods develop subject-specific knowledge and transferable skills that enhance employability.
-These include skills in communication, analysis, research, teamwork, writing and presentations.
+These include skills in communication, analysis, research, teamwork, writing, and presentations.

-You will be taught via lectures, demonstrations, workshops, seminars, screenings, group and individual projects, and independent learning.
+You'll be taught via lectures, demonstrations, workshops, seminars, screenings, group and individual projects, and independent learning.

-The Creative Industries: Arts, Design, Performance, Media Production Integrated Foundation Year includes five modules:
+The Creative Industries (Arts, Design, Performance, Media Production) Integrated Foundation Year includes five modules: